 3. Pack appropriately

-Label the boxes, with a specified unique number, which room the box is headed to, and what does the box contain.
+Label the boxes, with a specified unique number, which room it has to move the box, and what does the box contains.
 It will be easier for your movers to know exactly where they need to set the box up.
 Also, manage a little book and note every detail of every box down so you know where you need to search for a specific item.
 You can also check later if you have all boxes so you know you didn’t misplace any.